 - debit cards

 - accounts with interests

-and other products to their own customers.
+but also, build other products on top of these, for their own customers.

 To achieve this Stripe partnered with Citigroup, Goldman Sachs, Barclays and other financial institutions (FIs).